 But how do you know who these people are?

 Expertise is associated with knowledge but what is knowledge?
 Most people don’t have a grasp on this.
 Knowledge is something you know deep down in an elemental way.
 It’s not something you’ve been told.
 It’s not what you have read.
 It’s not gained by having cool acquaintances or the attending the right schools.
 Knowledge is gleaned from your own experience and reasoning.
+If you’ve seen a particular part fail happen a few hundred times, you have knowledge that that part is junk.
+No amount of marketing can change that.
 I’ve designed and produced quite a few custom bicycles using parts I’ve designed.
 Then I’ve ridden them hard.
 Over the years.
 I’ve thrown out far more designs than I’ve produced.
 There is real knowledge and learning that takes place when you do something new, whether you fail or succeed.
 You gain knowledge from mistakes you’ve made that you don’t want to repeat.
 And from seeing what happens to a design once it enters the wild and is used over time and in different ways.